Automobile Club of America

-The Automobile Club of America (ACA) was the first automobile club formed in America in 1899.
+The Automobile Club of America (ACA) was the first automobile club formed in the United States in 1899.
 The club was dissolved in 1932 following the Great Depression and declining membership.

 History

 Early history

 On June 7, 1899, a group of gentlemen auto racers met at the Waldorf-Astoria Hotel in Manhattan and founded the Automobile Club of America.
 The Automobile Club of America was officially incorporated on August 15, 1899, in order to "maintain a social club devoted to the sport of automobilism and to its development throughout the country".
 The original directors of the club were: Frank C. Hollister, Charles R. Flint, George Moore Smith, Winslow E. Busby, Whitney Lyon, George F. Chamberlain, Homer W. Hedge, and William Henry Hall of New York City and V. Everit Macy of Scarborough-on-Hudson.
 While it was called the Automobile Club of America, it was really a local organization.
 It was a founding member of the American Automobile Association (AAA) in 1902.

 In 1907, the organization built its clubhouse, which was essentially a garage at 247 West 54th Street with a terra-cotta exterior.
 Architect Ernest Flagg "designed a sophisticated factorylike building with great banks of metal windows, set in a rich screen of glazed terra cotta, particularly fulsome on the second floor.
 There, a double-height assembly hall, modeled on one at Château de Cheverny in the Loire Valley, ran 100 feet across the building’s front, adjacent to a grill room on the same scale at the back."